antiboredom/LazyCoin/README.md

 Proper verification requires that all parties remain in line of sight for the duration of the minting process.

-The Generator should never do anything while minting LazyCoin.
+The Generator should never do anything while minting LazyCoin, with the exception of the normal human metabolic process.
 However, under certain circumstances, and with prior approval by a Verifier, the Generator may pretend to do something.

 ## Currency Cap